 Block 4 is the ramp gradient configuration for the motor load.
-The ramp block allows the motor load to operate according to the preset curve with the established parameters.
-This includes setting the torque, holding time, and step.
-Thereby it is easy to observe the load demand control process.
+The ramp block allows the motor load to operate according to the pre-setting curve with the established parameters.
+This includes settings such as the torque, holding time, and step.
+Thereby it is easy to observe the load demand controlling process.